escapace/snaproll/README.md

 - **updateRate** — how often animation logic runs (defaults to 60 Hz).
 - **drawRate** — how often frames draw to screen (defaults to 60 Hz).

+### Timing system

+Snaproll uses a bang-bang digital PLL (phase-locked loop) that captures requestAnimationFrame edges nearest to the target cadence.
+The PLL computes phase error in target-frame units and uses a symmetric dead-zone to determine when to advance the target timestamp.
+This keeps timing error bounded to within ±0.5 target frame periods while decimating 120→60, 60→30, 60→24 Hz cleanly without drift.

 ### Quantized interpolation

 During the Draw phase, snaproll provides an `alpha` value [0, 1) representing fractional progress toward the next update.
 The alpha value is quantized to a power-of-two grid based on the draw rate.
 The quantization grid is calculated as `2^⌈log₂(drawRate)⌉`.
-For example, a 60 Hz draw rate uses a 64-step quantization grid, creating ~1.5625% steps instead of perfect 1.667% (1/60).
-This controlled aliasing improves visual consistency at the cost of temporal precision.
+For example, a 60 Hz draw rate uses a 64-step quantization grid.
+The alpha is calculated as `Math.min((grid-1)/grid, Math.round(alpha*grid)/grid)`, which caps values and rounds to the nearest grid step.
+This controlled quantization improves visual consistency at the cost of temporal precision.

 ### Configuration